reactphp/stream/README.md

 Besides defining a few methods, this interface also implements the `EventEmitterInterface` which allows you to react to certain events.

+The event callback functions MUST be a valid `callable` that obeys strict parameter definitions and MUST accept event parameters exactly as documented.
+The event callback functions MUST NOT throw an `Exception`.
+The return value of the event callback functions will be ignored and has no effect, so for performance reasons you're recommended to not return any excessive data structures.

 Every implementation of this interface MUST follow these event semantics in order to be considered a well-behaving stream.